 Manny’s response to the rigid expectations placed on her by her father is quite different from Jimmy’s: while Jimmy takes clandestine trips to art museums as a means of catharsis, Manny’s reaction to her father’s rejection is a cookie-cutter case of teen girl rebellion: getting wasted and removing her top on camera for her school's resident bad boy (who is really fictionalized-proto-Brock-Turner whom the writers inexplicably attempt to transform into a complex and sympathetic character despite his lack of accountability or remorse).

-Many of us have struggled—and continue to struggle—with the disapproval of our fathers.
+Many of us have struggled—and, into our adulthoods, continue to struggle—with the disapproval of our fathers.
 We grapple with their rejection, with their downright abuse and neglect, and with the many forms in which these attitudes and behaviors manifest.
 But too often, yearning for the paternal approval that may never be given is central to the fictional depictions of these struggles in the context of girl- or womanhood.

 Some film and television writers seem to believe that this type of experience invariably leads down a similarly troubled road for all girls, women, and feminine-of-center people: that is, that their lives will become so derailed that their ultimate, shared fate is to forever struggle academically, professionally, and socially.